|Regulatory Requirement||Document Section|

 1.2 Clinical Evaluation Report

 Relevant data is collected and analyzed as part of writing the Clinical Evaluation Report to evaluate the device’s clinical performance.
-At minimum, the clinical evaluation must take account of:
+The clinical evaluation shall consider at least the following points:

 - Data to support equivalence with other devices (if applicable)